Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

-#### Configure the WebApp app (ms-identity-java-tomcat-webapp-authentication) to use your app registration
+#### Configure the WebApp app (ms-identity-java-servlet-webapp-authentication) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the [authentication.properties](src/main/resources/authentication.properties) file.
-1. Find the key `aad.clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-java-tomcat-webapp-authentication` application from the Azure portal.
+1. Find the key `aad.clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-java-servlet-webapp-authentication` application from the Azure portal.
-1. Find the app key `aad.secret` and replace the existing value with the key you saved during the creation of the `ms-identity-java-tomcat-webapp-authentication` application from the Azure portal.
+1. Find the app key `aad.secret` and replace the existing value with the key you saved during the creation of the `ms-identity-java-servlet-webapp-authentication` application from the Azure portal.
-1. Find the app key `aad.authority` and replace the first instance of `YOUR_B2C_TENANT_HERE` with the name of the AAD B2C tenant in which you created the `ms-identity-java-tomcat-webapp-authentication` application in the Azure portal.
+1. Find the app key `aad.authority` and replace the first instance of `YOUR_B2C_TENANT_HERE` with the name of the AAD B2C tenant in which you created the `ms-identity-java-servlet-webapp-authentication` application in the Azure portal.
-1. Find the app key `aad.authority` and replace the second instance of `YOUR_B2C_TENANT_HERE` with the name of the AAD B2C tenant in which you created the `ms-identity-java-tomcat-webapp-authentication` application in the Azure portal.
+1. Find the app key `aad.authority` and replace the second instance of `YOUR_B2C_TENANT_HERE` with the name of the AAD B2C tenant in which you created the `ms-identity-java-servlet-webapp-authentication` application in the Azure portal.
 1. Find the app key `aad.scopes` and replace `YOUR_APP_ID_HERE` with the value you placed into `aad.clientId` in step 1 of this section.